billzichos/Deal-Probability-Predictor/README.md

 The following data elements can be derived from internal systems, and are likely good predictors.

 1. Deal Number
-2. Agreement Type
+2. Agreement
-3. Agreement Subtype
-4. Deal Type
+3. Deal Type
-5. Asset Manager and/or Leasing Rep
+4. Asset Manager and/or Leasing Rep
-6. Building
+5. Building
-7. # of Days Since Creation
+6. # of Days Since Creation
-8. Current Phase in the Sales (Leasing) Process
+7. Current Phase in the Sales (Leasing) Process
-9. # of Days in Current Phase
+8. # of Days in Current Phase
-10. Deal NER % Difference To Budget NER
+9. Deal NER % Difference To Budget NER
-11. State
+10. State
-12. ZIP
+11. ZIP
-13. Submarket
+12. Submarket
-14. Building Type (Product attribute)
+13. Building Type (Product attribute)
-15. Customer
+14. Customer
-16. Government Indicator (this may overlap too much with Customer)
+15. Government Indicator (this may overlap too much with Customer)

 ##Approach
 My plan is to capture the features listed above for the entire population (snapshot) of open deals.
 180 days later, I will go back and mark them as won (1) or lost (0).
 Those still in process will be removed from the list.
 The end result is a dataset we can use to train an algorithm to be used for calculating deal probabilities of new/current deals.